 Remicade is a tumor necrosis factor (TNF) blocker.
 Lymphoma and other types of cancer have been reported in children and teenagers treated with TNF blockers.
 This has been fatal in some cases.
 Talk with your doctor for more information.

-A rare type of cancer called hepatosplenic T-cell lymphoma (HSTCL) has rarely occurred in teenagers and young adults using TNF blockers, including Remicade, to treat Crohn disease or ulcerative colitis.
+A rare type of cancer called hepatosplenic T-cell lymphoma (HSTCL) has rarely occurred in teenagers and young adults using TNF blockers, including Remicade.
 These cases have been fatal.
-Patients who developed this cancer were using Remicade along with certain other medicines (azathioprine or 6-mercaptopurine).
+Almost all patients who developed this cancer were using this type of medicine along with certain other medicines (azathioprine or 6-mercaptopurine).
+Most of the time, people were being treated for Crohn's disease or ulcerative colitis.
+Also, most cases were in teenage or young adult males.
 Tell your doctor if you have or have ever had any type of cancer.

 Remicade is used for:

 Treating moderate to severe rheumatoid arthritis when used along with another medicine (methotrexate).
 It is also used to treat ankylosing spondylitis, psoriatic arthritis, and certain types of skin psoriasis (eg, plaque psoriasis).
 Remicade is used to treat moderate to severe Crohn disease or ulcerative colitis in certain patients who have not received relief from other treatments.
 It may also be used for other conditions as determined by your doctor.

 Remicade is a monoclonal antibody.
 It works by blocking the action of a substance in the body called TNF.
 This may reduce the inflammation and immune responses caused by TNF.

 - you are allergic to any ingredient in Remicade, including mouse-derived (murine) proteins